-- N1 When acting as accountable body for grant funding, the council will at all times operate in accordance with its agreed practices, including complying with the grants manual and accountable body protocol. - N2 A detailed policy-led review of fees and charges at least once every two years, according to the corporate framework outlined in the budget management and control manual. - N3 Each review will be undertaken within the requirement of a total cost recovery approach or as determined by statute or regulations i.e. building control income. - N4 Any requests by services for use of surplus income will be considered using the councils existing windfall protocol and carry forward protocol and will be subject to a council wide outturn within budget. - N5 All one-off, unplanned "windfall" income will be returned to the corporate centre and pooled for the "corporate benefit" and will not be utilisable by the service, unless prior approved by Cabinet.
-It's use will be determined by the windfall protocol, the details of which are set out in the budget management and control manual. - N6 The windfall protocol requires windfall income to be pooled centrally.
+- O1 When acting as accountable body for grant funding, the council will at all times operate in accordance with its agreed practices, including complying with the grants manual and accountable body protocol. - O2 A detailed policy-led review of fees and charges annually aligned to the budget process, in accordance with the income and commercial policy, and the corporate framework outlined in the budget management and control manual. - O3 Each review will be undertaken within the requirement of a total cost recovery approach or as determined by statute or regulations i.e. building control income, including the recovery of total overheads. - O4 Any requests by services for use of surplus income will be considered using the councils existing windfall protocol and carry forward protocol and will be subject to a council wide outturn within budget. - O5 All one-off, unplanned "windfall" income will be returned to the corporate centre and pooled for the "corporate benefit" and will not be utilisable by the service, unless prior approved by Cabinet.
+It's use will be determined by the windfall protocol, the details of which are set out in the budget management and control manual. - O6 The windfall protocol requires windfall income to be pooled centrally.
 A proportion of the resulting fund is transferred at year end (subject to the council outturning within budget) to the project reserve.
 The remaining proportion is to be utilised to manage volatile areas of spend and/or new pressures in year.
-The exact proportion within each is to be determined by a risk assessment and set by the CFO in consultation with the portfolio holder for finance.
+The exact proportion within each is to be determined by a risk assessment and set by the s151 Officer (CFO) in consultation with the portfolio holder for finance.
 The detailed arrangements for managing and utilising this, is to be set out in the budget management and control manual.

-O: COMPARATIVE SPEND & PERFORMANCE
+P: COMPARATIVE SPEND & PERFORMANCE

-O1 Comparative spend and benchmarking data will be used to inform the budget setting process, where this is appropriate (and available).
+P1 Comparative spend and benchmarking data will be used to inform the budget setting process, where this is appropriate (and available).
 The demonstration of public value and value for money will be from a quality, cost and delivery matrix.

-P: CAPITAL PROGRAMME
+Q: CAPITAL PROGRAMME